IAMconsortium/nomenclature/docs/index.rst

 The codelists and mappings are stored as yaml files.
 Refer to the :ref:`user_guide` for more information.

+The **nomenclature** package also provides a utility for translating between country names (as commonly used in the modelling community) and alpha-3/alpha-2 codes (also known as *ISO3/ISO2 codes*).
+Read the docs on :ref:`countries` for more information.

 Table of Contents
 -----------------